jimblackler/jsonschemafriend/README.md

 It offers typed accessors for Schema keywords but the main value it offers is to build a correctly connected Schema tree.
 Although JSON Schemas are plain JSON objects, locating subschemas from $ref is not trivial.
-Keywords $id, $anchor,
+Keywords $id, $anchor and
-$recursiveAnchor, $recursiveRef, $dynamicAnchor, $dynamicRef all require careful handling, and requirements differ across JSON Schema standard versions.
+$ref require careful handling, and requirements differ across JSON Schema standard versions.
 The library can shield clients from these details.

 Once a Schema has been loaded, it can be evaluated with accessors in the Schema class, for example: